jbech-linaro/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

     #define CONFIG_FIT
     #define CONFIG_OF_SEPARATE
 ```
 Recompile again.
 It might happen that it will fail compiling due to lack of a gpio.h file.
 The reason for this is because of U-Boot's dependency design.
-We need to add a empty gpio.h file to the path ```./arch/arm/include/asm/arch-armv8```, just like other boards, do like this:
+We need to add a empty gpio.h file to the path ```./arch/arm/include/asm/arch-armv8```, just like for other boards, do like this:
 ```
 mkdir -p ./arch/arm/include/asm/arch-armv8
 touch ./arch/arm/include/asm/arch-armv8/gpio.h
 ```

-+ Generate RSA Key pairs with OpenSSL
+2. Generate RSA Key pairs with OpenSSL
 ```
-    key_dir=/path/to/your/keys/"
+    export key_dir=/path/to/your/keys/"
-    key_name="dev"
+    export key_name="dev"
 ```
-Generate the private signing key as:
+3. Generate the private signing key as:
 ```
     $ openssl genrsa -F4 -out "${key_dir}"/"${key_name}".key 2048
 ```
-Generate the certificate containing the public key as:
+4. Generate the certificate containing the public key as:
 ```
     $ openssl req -batch -new -x509 -key "${key_dir}"/"${key_name}".key \
        -out "${key_dir}"/"${key_name}".crt
 ```

-+ Edit FIT descriptor file.
+5. Create the FIT file.
-Verified boot is based on new U-Boot image format FIT, so we need to create a device tree file that describes the information about images, including kernel image, FDT blob and the RAMDISK.
-A FIT file could look like below
+Verified boot is based on the new U-Boot image format called FIT, so we need to create a device tree file (called images source, *.its) that describes the information about the images in use, like the kernel image, FDT blob and the RAM-disk.
+An its-file could look like below
 ```
 {
 　　description = "Verified boot";